Ronnie Ricketts: As Optical Media Board (OMB) chairman

-On October 21, 2009, former President Gloria Macapagal Arroyo, appointed Ricketts as the Chairman of the Optical Media Board (OMB) following the resignation of television host Edu Manzano.
+On October 21, 2009, former president Gloria Macapagal Arroyo, appointed Ricketts as the chairman of the Optical Media Board (OMB) following the resignation of television host Edu Manzano.

 He received many awards and recognitions with his staff for his excellent performance as chairman of OMB, like Face of the Global Anti-Piracy of TFC-ABS-CBN, Certificate of Recognition on Anti-Piracy from the FAMAS, Intellectual Property Office of the Philippines-IPR Enforcement Champion, MMDA Achievement Award, SM Cinema Certificate of Recognition Association of Video Distributors in the Philippines (AVIDPHIL), Motion Picture Anti-Film Piracy Council, Certificate of Recognition Upholding Anti-Piracy, and Plaque of Recognition Against Piracy from PARI and AWIT Awards.

-Ricketts agreed to direct and appear in an action movie with Viva Films on condition that he would only shoot on weekends so as not to hamper his job as chairman of Optical Media Board.
+Ricketts agreed to direct and appear in an action film with Viva Films on condition that he would only shoot on weekends so as not to hamper his job as chairman of Optical Media Board.
 He has so far turned down offers to appear in shows on the three major networks - ABS-CBN 2, GMA 7 and TV5 - because his work with the OMB "has now become a passion."